 I listened to a few Cave songs over the years and even bought a few albums more recently.
 It seemed to me that ‘The Boatmans Call ‘back in the late 90’s was a tipping point for Cave.
 Despite having a couple of the tracks off that album I didn’t really listen to the full work until quite recently when I got a copy of the remastered album.

-What I’m fascinated about is that in the case of Cohen, Bowie and Cave is that despite some early indications of privilege and and excess that they all became more open and generous / enlightened / human ? towards the later stages of their lives.
+What I’m fascinated about is that in the case of Cohen, Bowie and Cave is that despite some early indications of privilege and and excess that they all came right towards the later stages of their lives.

 I’d like to think it is because of their quest as songwriters that they gained an awareness and enlightenment as they “took notes” on some of the experiences they had.
 Unlike the characters in the Seinfield TV series Cohen, Bowie and Cave have all evolved and learned to become better humans and that is something we should all reflect on.